iros/patternfills/README.md

 Then open two terminal windows, both at the root of this repository.
 From one, run:

-`grunt watch` - this will watch for any changes under the `src` directory and rebuild the sample files
+`grunt dev` - this will watch for any changes under the `src` directory and rebuild the sample files, while running a dev server.

 From the other run: